2021 Miami Dolphins season: Schedule

 The Dolphins' 2021 schedule was announced on May 12.

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at New England Patriots

 The Dolphins take sole possession of first place in the AFC East with this win as they improved to 1–0, their first such start since 2018.
 It was also the first time since 2017 that the Patriots had lost a season opener.
 Head coach Brian Flores also became the first Dolphins head coach since Don Shula to beat New England multiple times in Foxboro.
+The win was secured when Damien Harris fumbled the ball with 3:35 left in the fourth quarter and Miami ran out the clock.

 Week 2: vs. Buffalo Bills

 Despite forcing two turnovers to extend their streak of games with takeaways to 24, the Dolphins suffered their worst loss to the Bills with a 35–0 shutout by Buffalo.
 Quarterback Tua Tagovailoa suffered a rib injury in the first quarter, forcing backup Jacoby Brissett to finish the game in his stead.